Note: I am speculating that Steve Bannon could be the leak for the following Daily Beast report. He could be the so called ex-colleague.

 Dear Republicans, why are you continuing to enable a president who looks, acts, speaks like a Russian asset?

-By the way, the FBI Special Counsel Robert Mueller’s Trump-Russian probe has not been primarily concentrating on the republicans’ talking point of collusion between President Trump and Russian operatives.
-But instead, they have been following the money trail regarding Russia’s entanglements in the president’s financial dealings going back decades, which could account for the president’s hyper pro-Russian attitude which could lead to the president creating policies favorable to Russia, and counter to our national security interests.
+By the way, the FBI Special Counsel Robert Mueller’s Trump-Russian probe may not be primarily concentrating on the republicans’ talking point of coordination between President Trump, his campaign team and Russian operatives.
+I can only hope that the FBI have been following the money trail regarding Russia’s entanglements in the president’s financial dealings going back decades, which could account for the president’s hyper pro-Russian attitude.
+This history could account for the president creating policies favorable to Russia, and which counter to our national security interests.

 The following story is a perfect example of how the republican President Donald Trump’s bias in favor of Russia could be influencing his policy making.

 .Here is the rest of the story…On January 9, 2018, Spencer Ackerman of the Daily Beast penned the following report, “TIT FOR TAT?
 White House Official Floated Withdrawing U.S. Forces to Please Putin.” (“A member of Trump’s National Security Council staff had a radical notion: to pare back American troops in Europe as a way to curry favor with the Kremlin.”)

 “A senior National Security Council official proposed withdrawing some U.S. military forces from Eastern Europe as an overture to Vladimir Putin during the early days of the Trump administration, according to a former administration official in the room with him.”